Career Services, Mentoring, and Networking

 Progress—Not Perfection: The Imperfect Way to Making Your Goals Happen

 What happens when you meet challenges on the road to making your dreams happen?
 This webinar focuses on how to make your goals into reality, even when you experience challenges along that journey.

 Wednesday, February 3 | 2 p.m.

 In whatever profession you're in, storytelling is a common trait among some of the most successful people in business and life.
 The ability to be a great storyteller helps you climb the career ladder, and may even help you during your job search process.
 Using real-world examples, this webinar will help you dig deeper into your storytelling skill set.

 We are proud to partner with the Entrepreneurial Center and TD Bank to present a series of virtual leadership workshops.
 Free for UHart alumni.

-Please check back for upcoming events or for more information, contact the Entrepreneurial and Women's Business Centers.
+Check out the fall events below or for more information, contact the Entrepreneurial and Women's Business Centers.